Who are we?

 University of Memphis police officers are responsible for providing all police/law

 enforcement services to the University community.
-Our mission is to make the University
+Our mission is to keep the University

-of Memphis a safer place to learn, live and work.
+of Memphis as a safe place to learn, live and work.
 The University of Memphis is consistently

-the University had the lowest crime rate among Tennessee colleges (public and private)
+2012, the University had the lowest crime rate among Tennessee colleges (public and

 While we usually limit our activities to the campus and "Enforcement Area," University